DAG-DB/DAG-DB/README.md

 ## Installation

 Run `conda env create -f environment.yml` to create a conda environment DAG-DB in Python 3.10.

-I ran this in the Linux Mint 20.3 Cinnamon operating system.
+I used the the Linux Mint 20.3 Cinnamon operating system, but any Linux (at least) should work.

 As described in `code/README.md`, some experiments use clones of other repos:
 - [`py-causal`](https://github.com/bd2kccd/py-causal)